caseyjmorton/aws-ecr-credential/charts/aws-ecr-credential/README.md

 That chart will create a secret object names `aws-registry`.

-In you kubernetes deployment use `imagePullSecrets: aws-registry`.
+In your kubernetes deployment use `imagePullSecrets: aws-registry`.

 Example:
 ```yaml